-As Nam et al. (2011) pointed out, the large variability in O_2 and pH during ENSO events seen in their study, which can be seen also in ours, suggests that the carbonate ion concentration ($[CO_3^{2-}]$) and thus the saturation state of aragonite (Ω{arag}) experience similar fluctuations in their amplitude (Turi et al., 2016).
-If the pH drops below 7.75, which corresponds to $\Omega{arag} < 1$, waters become unfavorable for calcifying organisms to build and maintain their shell structure (e.g. Feely et al., 2008; Bednaršek et al., 2014; Bednaršek and Ohman, 2015).
-Our results suggest that during La Niña, the surface waters are more corrosive but also more oxygenated than during El Niño, while the waters below 100 m are both more corrosive and more deoxygenated.
-While primary production in the CalCS is greater during La Niña, the ecosystem is also more stressed by O_2 , low-pH, and low- Ω{arag} conditions which could add to or enhance the impact of these stressors due to climate change, as also noted by Nam et al. (2011).
-A more in-depth, quantitative analysis of the biological and physical mechanisms driving O_2 and pH in the CalCS is anticipated to be the focus of future publications on ESM2.6.
+As Nam et al. (2011) pointed out, the large variability in O2 and pH during ENSO events seen in their study, which can be seen also in ours, suggests that the carbonate ion concentration ($[CO_3^{2-}]$) and thus the saturation state of aragonite (Ω{arag}) experience similar fluctuations in their amplitude (Turi et al., 2016).
+If the pH drops below 7.75, which corresponds to Ω{arag} < 1, waters become unfavorable for calcifying organisms to build and maintain their shell structure (e.g. Feely et al., 2008; Bednaršek et al., 2014; Bednaršek and Ohman, 2015).
+Our results suggest that during La Niña, the surface waters are more corrosive but but also more oxygenated than during El Niño, while the waters below 100 m are both more corrosive and more deoxygenated.
+While primary production in the CalCS is greater during La Niña, the ecosystem is also more stressed by O2, low-pH, and low- Ω{arag} conditions which could add to or enhance the impact of these stressors due to climate change, as also noted by Nam et al. (2011).

-This modeling study can help inform future observational studies on the frequency as well as horizontal and vertical resolution of O_2 and pH measurements necessary to capture the surface and subsurface biogeochemical expressions of ENSO in the CalCS.
-We show that it is critical to have a strong observational network particularly in the nearshore 100 km along the US West Coast, as this is where the ENSO signal is largest, both in O_2 and in pH.
-Furthermore, the modeled contrasting response of O_2 to ENSO at the surface and at 100 m highlights the necessity of having vertical sections that go deep enough and have a sufficient vertical resolution to capture signals both in the euphotic zone above the thermocline as well as in the waters below it.
+This modeling study can help inform future observational studies on the frequency as well as horizontal and vertical resolution of O2 and pH measurements necessary to capture the surface and subsurface biogeochemical expressions of ENSO in the CalCS.
+We show that it is critical to have a strong observational network particularly in the nearshore 100 km along the US West Coast, as this is where the ENSO signal is largest, both in O2 and in pH.
+Furthermore, the modeled contrasting response of O2 to ENSO at the surface and at 100 m highlights the necessity of having vertical sections that go deep enough and have a sufficient vertical resolution to capture signals both in the euphotic zone above the thermocline as well as in the waters below it.
 This study additionally demonstrates that the diversity of ENSO events might contribute to the variability of the physics and biogeochemistry in the CalCS, and thus emphasizes the importance of analyzing long enough time series to include a variety of different events.
 In addition to the variability between different types of ENSO events, other sources of internal climate variability unrelated to ENSO contribute to noisiness in the physical and biogeochemical signals in the CalCS (e.g., Deser et al., 2017).